Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 As mentioned before, there is no “best” exercise after back surgery as one exercise may be appropriate and tolerated well for one individual and could be problematic for another.
 However, we can begin to categorize “best” if we look at exercises that meet certain criteria such as EMG activity, or the amount of muscle activation we get from a particular exercise.

-Using that perspective, an exercise called the "bird dog" demonstrated high EMG activity in trunk stabilizers and the bridge demonstrated high glute activation making both of these exercises beneficial exercises to strengthen the core after back surgery.
+Using that perspective, an exercise called the "bird dog" demonstrated high EMG activity in trunk stabilizers and the bridge demonstrated high glute activation making both of these exercises beneficial to strengthen the core after back surgery.

 Another way we could categorize the "best exercise" is by which promote positional awareness of the pelvis and spine in space.
 Having your brain appropriately understand where your body is in space is important for pain perception and utilizing those core muscles you are working hard to strengthen.
-Pelvic tilts are gentle exercise that does just that.
+Pelvic tilts are gentle exercise that do just that.

 Bird Dog: